-The goal of reaching this level is making sure that no uninitialized data can ever be read and, optionally, preventing unintended access to global variables.
-This also ensures no possible interference between parameters and global variables, meaning that the same variable isn't passed multiple times to a subprogram, either as a parameter or global variable.
+The goal of reaching this level is to make sure that no uninitialized data can ever be read and, optionally, to prevent unintended access to global variables.
+This also ensures no possible interference between parameters and global variables; i.e., the same variable isn't passed multiple times to a subprogram, either as a parameter or global variable.